DRC-7/COMP482_Asg_3/README.md

 # Implementation of a Online 'Recreation Facility' Website
-Assignment 3 - COMP 482: HCI
+Assignment 3 - COMP 482: Human Computer Interaction (Fall 2020 - Athabasca Online)

 ## Challenge
 Using a lo-fi prototype created in a previous assignment as a guiding point, implement the system.